 7. Lack of focus and forgetfulness

-8. Sore throats and dry mouth upon waking up
+8. Sore throat and dry mouth upon waking up

-Soreness of the throat, dry mouth, headaches may mean that you suffer from sleep apnea.
+Soreness of the throat, dry mouth, and headaches may mean you suffer from sleep apnea.
 Sleep apnea can cause sleep deprivation because it makes the body less comfortable during sleep due to lack of oxygen.
-Heavy snoring is one of the important signs of sleep apnea.
+Heavy snoring is one of the critical signs of sleep apnea.

 9: Wake up feeling tired

-Sleep deprivation is also the reason why you feel tired even if you are sleeping for adequate amounts.
+Sleep deprivation is also why you feel tired even if you sleep for adequate amounts.
 This may be because of not reaching all stages during sleep.
 A person needs to achieve a deep sleep or the non-REM stage.
 This is when the repair of the body occurs.

 How to get adequate sleep